The King's Avatar (2019 TV series): Production

 The voice actors of the donghua were invited to dub the actors in the television series.

 Reception

-The series was an instant hit among young audiences due to its fresh storyline centered around esports, as well as the stunning visual effects.
+The series was an instant hit among young audiences due to its fresh storyline centered around esports, as well as the quality of the visual effects.
 It won praise from People's Daily as well as several industry professionals for its spiritual focus and creative value.

 It attracted more than 3 billion views on Tencent Video, and more than ten million views on overseas market platforms such as WeTV and YouTube.